Nadia Cooper: Club career

-After playing for Minnesota United in the summer USL W League, Cooper joined the Houston Dash as a trialist in mid-2025.
+After playing for Minnesota Aurora in the summer USL W League, Cooper joined the Houston Dash as a trialist in mid-2025.
 On August 23, the Dash announced that Cooper had signed a short-term contract with the club through September 12.
 On October 1, she re-signed with the Dash on a roster relief deal until the end of the season.
+She did not make a professional appearance prior to the expiration of her contract.

 International career

 Cooper trained and played friendlies with the United States under-15 and under-17 teams from 2018 to 2020.
 She was set to play at the 2020 CONCACAF Women's U-17 Championship before the tournament was cancelled due to the COVID-19 pandemic.
 She later trained with the under-20 team in 2021 and 2022.